 Content: Text provided in an application should be kept concise and clear, with clearly stated quantative goals, aims and methods.
 When writing an application, please bear in mind that there is only so much text which the Advisory Board and the Fund's board of directors are capable of reading.
 Priority will be given to those projects that support the professional development of young conservationists.

-Core costs: The Fund will not contribute to the core running costs of an organisation or administrative overheads, and yet does recognise that sometimes support salaries, stipends, per diems and project related living costs can be a vital part of in situ conservation work.
+Core costs: The Fund will not award a grant simply to cover the core running costs of an organisation or administrative overheads, and yet does recognise that sometimes support salaries, stipends, per diems and project related living costs are a vital part of in situ conservation work, as part of a conservation project.

 Species: Generally the Fund would prefer to support projects which focus on a single species, but it also recognises that in some geographic and taxonomic circumstances it makes more sense to group a number of species.